-Some further advice on how to photograph people in Hoi An – or people in any similar tourist destination in any developing country.
-If you make a portrait of someone who clearly is ready for their close-up, the right — and polite — thing to do is to pay them, generally US$1 or 20,000 Vietnamese dong here in Hoi An.
-That’s the going rate, so if you don’t want to pay it, don’t set up a shot.
+If you’re going to start acting like a professional photographer, some further advice on how to photograph people in Hoi An, or people in any similar tourist destination in any developing country: if you make a portrait of someone who clearly is ready for their close-up, the right — and polite — thing to do is to pay them.

 Those strong little women who carry the yokes with baskets of fruit or snacks on their shoulders all day every day make as much money from posing for photos as selling pineapples.
 Having said that, it’s not very much money at all.
-Especially if you’re slinging a $1000 camera on your shoulder.
-Pay them or buy a pineapple, they’re delicious.
+Especially for you, if you’re slinging a $1000 camera on your shoulder.
+Pay them.
+If you object to paying them because you’re not a pro then buy a pineapple, they’re delicious.

 Proudly pointing out to someone that you’ve just taken their photograph by showing them their image on the back of the camera is not payment.
-They do have inexpensive mobile phones with cameras and they also have mirrors at home.
-They know what they look like, you’re not visiting a remote hill tribe who has never seen a soul-stealing device.
+They have mobile phones with cameras and they also have mirrors at home.
+They know what they look like.
+You’re not visiting a remote hill tribe who has never seen a soul-stealing device called a camera.
 They’re not going to freak out and think you’re some new god.
-Or even Steve McCurry.
+Or even photographer Steve McCurry.

-I guess what I’m saying is, don’t be rude jerks.
+I guess what I’m saying in short is: don’t be rude jerks.
 Show some respect.

 If you found this post helpful, you might like this one on Taking Portraits — Tips for Travellers

 The image that heads up this post is from the hills of Sapa, where we ran into this young man herding buffalo.
-Our guide, who is quite used to working with photographers, asked him if we could make his portrait.
+Our guide, who is used to working with pro photographers, asked him if we could make his portrait first.